 Check glass and resin contents

 Voltage gradients are rated for resin systems in units of [VDC/mil].
-You should make sure your voltage gradient is less than the aging derated value for the resin system between your insulating sheets in the board.
-For an AC voltage gradient, use less than half of the DC gradient value.
+You should make sure your voltage gradient is less than the aging derated value for the resin system between your insulating sheets in the board layout.
+For an AC voltage high frequency gradient, use less than half of the DC gradient value.

 Choose the right conductors